Definitions & Overview: Umbilical Cord Blood

 - An umbilical cord blood transplant in an adult with chronic myelogenous leukemia (CML) was reported.
 16 A 26-year-old patient received a cord blood transplant from an unrelated donor after myeloablative therapy.
 The cord blood was obtained from a public blood bank.
 The donor-recipient pair were a 5/6 HLA match.
 The donor’s stem cells successfully engrafted and the recipient’s peripheral blood was completely replaced by donor-derived blood cells.
 Eight months after the transplant, the patient had no evidence of CML.

 - Unrelated umbilical cord blood transplants in children were reported.17 Twenty-five children with various malignant and non-malignant diseases received cord blood transplants from unrelated donors.
 One donor-recipient pair was a perfect (6/6) match, 20 had one mismatch (5/6), three mismatched at two HLA sites (4/6), and one pair mismatched at three sites (3/6).
-Twelve of the 25 children (48%) survived and did not have a disease-related event for The study demonstrated that partially mismatched (at 1 to 3 HLA sites) cord blood transplants from unrelated donors were a possible, though imperfect, source of stem cells which could sometimes reconstitute the hematopoietic system.
+Twelve of the 25 children (48%) survived and did not have a disease-related event for 7-32 months after transplantation.
+The study demonstrated that partially mismatched (at 1 to 3 HLA sites) cord blood transplants from unrelated donors were a possible, though imperfect, source of stem cells which could sometimes reconstitute the hematopoietic system.